hoani/hoani.github.io/_games/2024-09-03-watermelon.md

 The theme of the Jam was `In a simulation`.

-After seeing the popularity of Throw a Watermelon on gx.games, I released a version 1.1 with several qulaity of life improvements and bug fixes.
+After seeing the popularity of Throw a Watermelon on gx.games, I released later versions with several qulaity of life improvements and bug fixes.

 The game is built around gamemaker's physics engine - it has a few interesting quirks; but for the most part allows for a lot of fun freedom for building things.